 Quiz night - subject to the availability of the resident quizmasters(s) , yes.

-Can we have wakes - yes, as always, the facility is available for this use at no charge, subject to notice & availability and full use of the bar facility.
+Can we have wakes - yes, as always, the facility is available for this subject to notice & availability and full use of the bar facility.

 Can we hire the function room – yes, there will be a pricing structure made available when we are ready (all subject to notice and availability of staffing)